lpweston/nc-news-BE/README.md

 npm install
 ```

-You will need to make a new file in the route directory: knexfile.js with the following content:
+You will need to make a new file in the root directory: knexfile.js with the following content:

 ```javascript
 const { DB_URL } = process.env;